TheUnholyPear/Fitfulness-MobileApp/README.txt

-This is a welbeing app that has many functions and uses many of the devices sensors.
-It uses many api's like googles map api, gif api and more.
-This app is there to help people excersise and meditiate and help with there general wellbeing.
+This is a wellbeing app that was made with react-native Expo.
+This app has many functions and uses many of the device's sensors.
+It uses many API's like Google Maps API, gif API and more.
+This app is there to help people exercise and meditate and help with their general well-being.